ehgur062300/ehgur062300/README.md

 </a>

 👋  Hi there!
-I'm full stack developer skilled in API, WEB, and APP.🚀 I have experience 7 years of Android development and 2 years of iOS development.
+I'm BE developer skilled in WEB.🚀
+I have experience 7 years of Android development and 2 years of iOS development.
 At present, I have been interested in creating Graph-QL APIs with Quarkus and a web screen with React.
 Sometimes I develop cross-platforms mobile app like ReactNative or Flutter. (but prefer native💖)

-I enjoy hiking, swimming, dive and surf. ⛰ 🏄
+I enjoy tennis. 🎾
 I hope to develop every beautiful things. ✨

 <img src="https://github-readme-stats.vercel.app/api?username=ehgur062300&theme=tokyonight&show_icons=true" width="50%" />